stevenstank/bolt/README.md

 Bolt is a Redis-inspired in-memory key-value database written in Go.

 The goal of this project is to learn how modern databases are built from first principles.
-Bolt starts as a simple in-memory key-value store and will gradually evolve to include networking, persistence, replication, and distributed systems concepts.
+Bolt starts as a simple in-memory key-value store and gradually evolves to include networking, persistence, replication, transactions, and distributed systems concepts.

 ## Current Status

-Bolt has completed **Stage 4 – Replication**.
+Bolt has completed **Stage 5 – Distributed Bolt**.

 Implemented so far: